 - George Zardecki for the intoxicating deli sausages he brings every year.

-- Brian Rudnick for keeping us filled to the brim with coffee, bottled water, and the coffee maker.
+- Brian Rudnick for the use of his coffee maker, keeping us filled to the brim with coffee, and bottled water all weekend.

 - John Plecki for shortbread cookies, and coffee supplies.

 - and, Brandy Plecki for running to the store.
 We couldn’t have made it without you.